Classification of Engineering Materials | Metals, Non-Metals & Metalloids

 engineering materials- metals

-Classification of engineering materials can chiefly be done based on the physical properties of the material, its chemical composition, and heat and electricity conducting capacity.
+Classification of engineering materials can chiefly be done based on the physical properties, chemical composition, and heat and electricity conducting capacity.

-Physical properties give us an idea about the outer nature of the material like the weight it can sustain, elasticity and tensile strength of the material, whether the material is ductile and malleable or not, etc.
+Physical properties give us an idea about the outer nature of the material like the weight it can sustain, elasticity, tensile strength, whether the material is ductile and malleable, etc.

-The chemical composition tells us about what the material has at the molecule or the atomic level.
+The chemical composition tells us about what the material has at the molecular or atomic level.
 This helps us to decide what material can be mixed with the given material to get the preferred output.
-A material having iron content is prone to rust and in order to avoid the material from rusting we need to know the amount of iron that the material has so that we can take corrective action.
+A material having iron content is prone to rust, and in order to avoid rusting we need to know the amount of iron present.

 Heat or electricity conducting capacity tells us about the level of heat that a material can withstand without melting.
-This is important in the case of electrical appliances or machines which are expected to work round the clock without thermal runaway.
+This is important for electrical appliances and machines expected to work continuously without thermal runaway.

 Classification of Engineering Materials